WulfgarW/homeassistant-pycupra/README.md

 # PyCupra - A Home Assistant custom component using the pycupra library to add integration for your Cupra or Seat car

-## This is fork of [Farfar/homeassistant-seatconnect](https://github.com/Farfar/homeassistant-seatconnect) modified to support new API of Cupra and Seat
+## This is based on [Farfar/homeassistant-seatconnect](https://github.com/Farfar/homeassistant-seatconnect) modified to support new API of Cupra and Seat
-## This is fork of [lendy007/homeassistant-skodaconnect](https://github.com/lendy007/homeassistant-skodaconnect) modified to support Seat
+## [Farfar/homeassistant-seatconnect] is based on [lendy007/homeassistant-skodaconnect](https://github.com/lendy007/homeassistant-skodaconnect) modified to support Seat
 This integration for Home Assistant will fetch data from My Cupra/My Seat servers related to your Cupra or Seat car.
 PyCupra never fetches data directly from car, the car sends updated data to My Cupra/My Seat servers on specific events such as lock/unlock, charging events, climatisation events and when vehicle is parked.
 The integration will then fetch this data from the servers.
 When vehicle actions fails or return with no response, a force refresh might help.
 This will trigger a "wake up" call from VAG servers to the car.